GSAPP-CDP/Smorgasbord/src/content/modules/15-intro-qgis/157-street-view.md

 ### Step 0: Google colab

-**Whereas Tutorial 7 introduced methods to do this both on colab and on your local computer, for brevity's sake I will just do the former here.
-If you prefer not to use google services or to be able to run this without an internet connection, please cite [Tutorial 7](https://centerforspatialresearch.github.io/methods-in-spatial-research-sp2024/tutorials/aerial-imagery)**
+**Whereas the previous tutorial introduced methods to do this both on colab and on your local computer, for brevity's sake I will just do the former here.
+If you prefer not to use google services or to be able to run this without an internet connection, please cite [the previous tutorial](https://smorgasbord.cdp.arch.columbia.edu/modules/15-intro-qgis/156-aerial-imagery)**

 Launch [Google Colab](https://colab.research.google.com/).
 This is a cloud-based programming environment that allows for the execution of Python code in the browser.